eea/gemet/docs/new_api/source/index.rst

 .. function:: getAllTranslationsForConcept(URI concept_uri, String property_uri)

     :param concept_uri: A URI for the concept
-    :param language: The language in which the concepts are returned
+    :param property_uri: A URI for the property type one needs translations for
-    :rtype: A list of dictionaries representing the concepts
+    :rtype: A list of dictionaries containing the language and the property value

     |   Returns all translations for a property of a given concept.
     |   The property is either a SKOS property URI, or an attribute name from the Concept class.